pepijnvink/Research-Report/README.md

 # Research-Report
-Github repository for my research report for my master
+Github repository for my research report for my masters

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a